The previous chapter may be found here.

 small pullout from State Road 4.
 Visitors should be aware

 that the parking is very limited here, though the trail requires

 no use fee.
 The hike itself is not particularly difficult nor

 lengthy except where downed trees force a detour.
 The latter seems

 to be a common problem throughout the Valles preserve, a

-consequence of severe forest fires in the area rather than any
+consequence of recent forest fires in the area rather than any

-lack of diligence on the part of the Preserve.
+lack of diligence on the part of the Preserve staff.